 6. Harper-Dorn Creep

-This is another form of dislocation creep, but in this instance, the size of the grain doesn’t impact the strain rate.
-That said, there are a few factors that need to line up for this creep to happen.
-Firstly, grains have to be larger (at a minimum of 0.5 mm), the composition should be very elementally pure (no less than 99.95%), and there should be a little dislocation density present.
-After this, it doesn’t take much for it to show face.
-With temperatures that are 35% to 60% of the melting temp of the material and low-stress levels, this creep can occur.
+Another form of dislocation creep, but the size of the grain doesn’t impact the strain rate.
+There are a few factors that need to line up for Harper-Dorn creep to happen.
+Firstly, grains have to be larger (at a minimum of 0.5 mm), the composition must be elementally pure (no less than 99.95%), and there must be a little dislocation density present.
+It doesn’t take much for it to show up.
+The creep occurs with temperatures that are 35% to 60% of the melting temp of the material and low-stress levels.

 What Types of Materials Are Subjected To Creep (Deformation)?